TommyFurgi/AI-Introduction/README.md

 ## Overview

-This repository contains implementations and resources for the Concurrency Theory course at AGH University of Science and Technology in Cracow, for the academic year 2024/2025.
-It covers key topics related to artificial intelligence and machine learning, such as decision trees, neural networks, natural language processing (NLP) architectures, and advanced algorithms.
-The repository provides practical exercises to enhance understanding of these concepts through hands-on coding.
+This repository contains resources and implementations for the **AI Introduction** course at AGH University of Science and Technology in Cracow, for the academic year 2024/2025.
+The course covers essential topics in artificial intelligence and machine learning, including decision trees, neural networks, natural language processing (NLP), and advanced algorithms.
+Practical exercises and hands-on coding are provided to help reinforce understanding and facilitate the application of these concepts.

 ## Covered topics